OMetaVR/OMetaVR/README.md

-# Hi, I'm Meta 👋
+# Hi, I'm Meta

 I'm a 19-year-old freelance graphic designer, 3D modeler, and coding enthusiast.
-I have a passion for front-end development but also enjoy full-stack development.
+I'm a full stack developer with a passion for front-end development.

 ## 🎨 Graphic Design Skills